 Myoga and trabecular salad, risotto style

-Add the edamame extracted from the pod and shredded corn to [5] and mix gently.
+Add the removed edamame beans and shredded corn to [5] and mix thoroughly

-Spread the trabeculature on a basin and wipe off the water with kitchen paper.
-Transfer to a bowl, add [A], mix and season.
+Spread the small shrimp on a tray and wipe off any excess water with kitchen paper.
+Transfer to a bowl and add [A], mix and season

 Place [6] on a plate and layer [7] on top.
-Using celcles gives a good look.
-Topped with pickled myoga, tomato concusse, and chopped clams to your liquor to your taste.
+Using a ring mold will make it look nice.
+Finish by topping with pickled myoga ginger, tomato concassé, and chopped chives, if desired

 -